MichaelWaruiru/document-analyzer/README.md

    - Supported formats: `.txt`, `.pdf`, `.docx`.
    - Uploaded files are parsed and their text extracted.
-   - The text is analyzed using NLP (spaCy, NLTK, scikit-learn) to detect risky phrases.
+   - The text is analyzed using NLP (spaCy) to detect risky phrases.
    - Each risky sentence found increases the document's risk score.
    - The risk score is normalized (0-100%).
    - Results are shown instantly and saved to the user's dashboard.